Para-abelian varieties and Albanese maps: Para-abelian varieties

 It remains to verify existence.
 For this it also suffices to treat the case that $R$ is noetherian.
 Suppose first that there is an fpqc extension $R\subset R'$ such that a group law $\mu'$ exists for $P'=P\otimes_RR'$, with some origin $e'\in P(R')$.
 Using translation by $e\otimes 1-e'$, we may assume that $e'$ is the base-change of $e$.
 Consider the ring $R''=R'\otimes_RR'$.
 By fpqc descent, we have to verify that the two pull-backs $\mu'\otimes 1$ and $1\otimes \mu'$ to $R''$ coincide.
 Both are group laws, and in both cases the origin is the pull-back of $e$.
 Uniqueness ensures $\mu'\otimes 1 = 1\otimes\mu'$.
 Note that this settles the assertion if $R=k$ is a field.

 Suppose next that $S$ is the spectrum of some local Artin ring $R$.
 Then $P_\red $ is the closed fiber, which is schematic according to Proposition \ref{projective}.
 By \cite{Rydh 2015}, Corollary 8.2 the total space $P$ is schematic as well.
+(This result already appears in \cite{Knutson 1971}, Theorem 3.3, at least for quasiseparated algebraic spaces.)
 Hence the group law $\mu$ exists by \cite{Mumford; Fogarty; Kirwan 1993}, Proposition 6.15.

 Now suppose that $R$ is a general noetherian ring.
 Fix a closed point $a\in S$, corresponding to a maximal ideal $\maxid\subset R$.
 The preceding paragraph gives a formal group law over the completion $\hat{R}=\invlim R/\maxid_a^n$.
 It comes from a group law over $\hat{R}$, according to Grothendieck's Existence Theorem (\cite{EGA IIIa}, Theorem 5.4.1 for schemes and \cite{SP}, Lemma 0A4Z for algebraic spaces).
 Since $R_\maxid\subset \hat{R}$ is an fpqc extension, the group law already exists over $R_\maxid$.
 Thus it is already defined over some open neighborhood $U\subset S$ of $a$ (\cite{EGA IVc}, Theorem 8.8.2 for schemes and \cite{Rydh 2015}, Proposition B.2 for algebraic spaces).
 Applying this for all closed points $a\in S$, we obtain an open covering $S=U_1\cup\ldots\cup U_r$ such that the group law exists over each $U_i$.
 By uniqueness, these local group laws glue and yield the desired global group law.